gcampax/node-mimic/README.md

 Node.js wrappers for https://github.com/MycroftAI/mimic (voice synthesis software)

+**Mimic is no longer in active development upstream, so this wrapper is not in active development either.**

 ## Building

 The module assumes that you installed mimic somewhere where pkg-config can find it.